Academic Affairs

 Fiscal Coordinator Ashley Groves

-HR Manager Cara Cooper
+HR Manager I Cara Cooper

 Senior Associate Dean of Finance and Administration Karen Camp